sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 ```
 3. Update ‘config_file_path’ in `scripts/boilerplate/` to yml filepath (ex: "C:/Users/.../..../..../boilerplate_config.yml")
 4. Test the bot by running the program (Press F5) within the Spyder IDE.
 Alternatively you can run the script via the Anaconda Prompt, Command Line, or your own IDE system.
-     - If any errors are produced it likely has to do with the timeframe, start_date and end_date.
-Make sure the boundaries are appropriate depending on the timeframe used.
+5. Please update the following accordingly if errors are produced:
+     - timeframe,
+     - start_date and end_date.
+     - buying_power
+     - api_keys
+     - symbols

 As laid out in the README file, the boilerplate is broken down into 5 sections:
 ```plaintext